Walder Rivers by cloudninja9©

 A Dance with Dragons (mentioned)

-|a silver-grey castle on blue beneath a red bend sinister|
+a silver-grey castle on blue beneath a red bend sinister|

 Ser Walder Rivers, also known as Bastard Walder, is a knight and the eldest of Lord Walder Frey's bastards.
 He is married to a lady of House Charlton and has two children, Walda and Aemon.
 Walder's personal coat of arms is a silver-grey castle on blue (the colors of House Frey reversed) beneath a red bend sinister.
+Tim Plester portrays "Black Walder Rivers", a combination of Walder Rivers and Black Walder Frey, in the television adaptation Game of Thrones.

 Appearance and Character